 Of all the vegan cookie recipes, this is my favorite to make because it is so versatile!
 These Vegan Frosted Sugar Cookies are super fluffy on their own.
 But add a little slightly sweet, perfectly creamy homemade vegan frosting and they are perfect.

-INGREDIENTS IN FROSTED VEGAN SUGAR COOKIES
+INGREDIENTS IN VEGAN SOFT BAKED FROSTED SUGAR COOKIES

 Flour: I always use a gluten-free all purpose flour for my vegan baking recipes.
 And I swear, you cannot taste the difference!